.jpeg)

-Of course it's not as simple as that.
+Of course, it's not as simple as that.
 Although incredibly entertaining and easy to read and follow, Pop.
 1280 is anything but a simple read.
-Story alone is pretty complex with a bunch of characters and events that amount to a fair decrease of the initial population at the end.
-Plotting is superb and tension build-up together with the final twist are good enough alone for the highest grade this total masterpiece gets from me.
+The story is quite complex, involving numerous characters and events that ultimately lead to a significant decrease in the initial population by the end.
+Plotting is superb, and tension build-up, together with the final twist, are good enough alone for the highest grade this total masterpiece gets from me.

-But the real story and detective challenge (for the reader) takes place inside the Nick's head.
+But the real story and detective challenge (for the reader) takes place inside Nick's head.
 Who the hell is this guy?
-At the beginning he's just a simplistic, clueless and almost retarded asshole driven by the desire to be re-elected.
-With first bodies coming up we soon realize that he's not exactly harmless but still he's almost cute and in a way we are still sympathetic with him.
-At least I was.
-Maybe because of his hilariously cunning scheming or his incredible (ab)use of grammar or simply his questionable luck with women.
-But there's just so much that man can take and it becomes more and more clear that our main man is not exactly right in his head.
+At the beginning, he's just a simplistic, clueless and almost retarded asshole driven by the desire to be re-elected.
+As the first bodies start to emerge, we realise that he's not exactly harmless, but he's almost cute, and in a way, we still find ourselves sympathetic towards him.
+At least I was, maybe because of his hilariously cunning scheming, or his incredible (ab)use of grammar, or simply his questionable luck with women.
+But there's just so much that man can take, and it becomes more and more clear that our main man is not exactly right in his head.

-And this, for me, is novel's main appeal - was he crazy all along or did something finally push him over the edge?
-We will get the answer and it will be a creepy one.
-Also unexpected one, I couldn't see it coming at all.
+And this, for me, is the novel's main appeal - was he crazy all along or did something finally push him over the edge?
+We will get the answer, and it will be a creepy one.
+Also, an unexpected one, I couldn't see it coming at all.

 Cool thing - and another touch of maestro - is that Pottsville doesn't really feel like some big ass metaphor for America's little towns.
-At least not at the beginning that is.
-I had the impression that Thompson simply had fun inventing these oddballs and enjoyed playing with them.
-But the more story progresses and more darker it gets, it becomes clearer that author is a pessimist whose only suggestion about how to get out of this state of decay (=Pottsville) is to become as insane (religious?) as other people living there.
-To put into Nick's words: "There can't be no personal hell because there ain't no personal sins.
+At least not at the beginning, that is.
+I had the impression that Thompson simply enjoyed inventing these oddballs and playing with them.
+However, as the story progresses and darkens, it becomes increasingly clear that the author is a pessimist, suggesting that the only way out of this state of decay (Pottsville) is to become as insane (or religious) as the people living there.
+To put it into Nick's words: "There can't be no personal hell because there ain't no personal sins.
 They are all public."

 5/5